lafengxiaoyu/PywebioApp/README.md

 ## 3. the code challenge
 This is one of the stage of escape room. we have prepared four code snippet, which will produce a four-digit password for the lock.

-- I have finished three of them, only the ansible one is to be continued.
+- the code in under the folder `codechallenge`

 ## 4. some screenshots of the app
 ### 4.1 Login page